Commercial Architectural Design Services Across All 50 States

 What Is Commercial Architectural Design?

 At Terrapin Construction Group (TCG), commercial architectural design is integrated directly into our design-build delivery model.
-Our architectural team collaborates from day one with our preconstruction estimators, MEP engineers, and construction managers — eliminating the gaps that typically occur when owners manage separate architect and contractor agreements.
-The result is fewer change orders, tighter schedules, and designs that are optimized for constructability from the start.
+Our architectural team collaborates from day one with our preconstruction estimators, MEP engineers, structural engineers, and construction managers — eliminating the coordination gaps that drive change orders in traditional design-bid-build delivery.

-Whether you are building a new office, medical facility, warehouse, manufacturing plant, or retail space, TCG provides full-scope architectural design from initial feasibility through construction administration — all under one contract.
-For projects requiring specialized building envelopes, our IMP installation and PEMB capabilities are integrated directly into the design process.
+Whether you are building a new office, medical facility, warehouse or cold storage facility, manufacturing plant, cannabis cultivation building, or data center, TCG provides full-scope architectural design from initial feasibility through construction administration — all under one contract, in all 50 states.

 Schematic Design (SD)

-Establish the project's overall direction: site planning, massing, spatial relationships, and initial floor plans.
-This phase answers the fundamental question of how the building will work.
+Establish the project’s overall direction: site planning, massing, spatial relationships, and initial floor plans.
+The first major owner approval gate.

 Design Development (DD)

-Refine the approved schematic into detailed drawings: structural systems, MEP coordination, material selections, building envelope decisions, and preliminary specifications.
+Refine the approved schematic into detailed drawings: structural systems, MEP coordination, material selections, building envelope decisions, and code-compliance analysis.

 Construction Documents (CD)

 Produce permit-ready and bid-ready drawings and specifications.
-This is the most labor-intensive phase — detailing every connection, assembly, finish, and system for construction.
+The most labor-intensive phase, where every dimension, detail, schedule, and spec is finalized.

 Bidding & Negotiation

-Support the owner through the contractor selection process with bid documentation, addenda, and scope clarification.
-In design-build, this phase is streamlined or eliminated.
+Support the owner through contractor selection with bid documentation, RFI responses, addenda, and scope clarification.
+Often skipped or compressed in design-build.

 Construction Administration (CA)